Can I Get A Mortgage On A House I Already Own?

 Why your Chances of Getting a Loan are Better with a Paid off Mortgage

-A paid-off house doesn’t have an existing balance to worry about.
-Hence it’s possible to borrow up to 85% of your home’s total value with certain loans.
+Since a paid-off house carries no existing debt, you can potentially borrow up to 85% of your home’s total value with certain loan products.

 What Loans Can I Get On A Paid Off House?

-Your options include a home equity loan, a home equity line of credit (HELOC), or a cash-out refinance.
-Let’s dive deep into each of these loan types.
+Your options include a home equity loan, home equity line of credit (HELOC), or cash-out refinance.
+Let’s examine each loan type in detail.

 Home Equity Loan

-Home equity loans allow you to borrow against the equity of your home.
-Also known as a second mortgage, it’s a type of consumer debt.
+Home equity loans let you borrow against your home’s equity.
+Also called a second mortgage, this consumer debt option provides substantial funding potential.

-The loan amount on a home equity loan is the difference between the home’s current market value and the mortgage balance.
+The borrowing amount equals the difference between your home’s current market value and any outstanding mortgage balance.

-The minimum credit score for this type of loan is usually between 620 and 700.
+Minimum credit score requirements usually range between 620 and 700.

 How Home Equity Loans Work

-Home equity loans are almost like a mortgage.
-The home’s equity is used as collateral on the loan.
-You can borrow as much as 85% of your home’s appraised value.
+Home equity loans function similarly to mortgages, using your home’s equity as loan collateral.
+You can borrow up to 85% of your home’s appraised value.

 Advantages of A Home Equity Loan

-Interest rates on other loan options like credit cards and other consumer loans are typically much higher.
-In fact, many borrowers use a home equity loan to pay off higher-interest debt like credit card balances.
+Other borrowing options like credit cards and personal loans carry significantly higher interest rates.
+Many borrowers strategically use home equity loans to eliminate high-interest debt like credit card balances.

 Disadvantages of A Home Equity Loan